RE

 53

-A. Branded disposable diapers are available at many supermarkets and drug stores.
+A. Branded disposable diapers are available

 B. If one supermarket sets a higher price for a diaper, customers may buy that brand elsewhere.